pronego/docker/README.md

     - Specify the PHP version
     - Specify the MySQL version and settings.
 3. Change into the .docker dir and run `docker-compose up -d`

+## Useful `docker` commands

+To connect a terminal on windows (optionally prepend 'winpty' if cmd results in error:
+`docker exec -it <container name> bash`

+To rebuild a single container, run:
+`docker-compose up -d --no-deps --build <service_name>`